 James: I had a few questions, the first of which is, do you travel by foot or vehicle or bike?
 Do you gather your food from nature?
 Do you travel with a tent?
 Is it hard to find ways to make money on the road?

 This question describes very well my vision of being a nomad before I started.
-Nomad tips were not given to me at that moment.
-I imagined myself against the world, experiencing life to the fullest, with crazy uncertainties, sleeping in a tent, and cooking on the road – basically, being a hipster.
+I imagined myself in the world, experiencing life to the fullest, with total uncertainty surrounding each moment of my life, sleeping in a tent, picking fruits, hitchhiking, never knowing where I go next.
 None of that has happened.

-I’m like most people.
+I’m now just like most people, just nomadic.
 I work in an office, eight or nine hours a day, I go swimming, and I have weekend trips.
-But unlike other people, I change location every three months.
-I enjoy no other freedom than the freedom to change my home.
-This is not the only way to be a nomad – it’s just the way that works for me.
+But unlike other people, I change location every three months or so.
+I enjoy no other freedom than the freedom to change my home and start over again with the same routines but in different places and with different people, in a different setting, in a different culture.
+But still, with me always being there.
+It works for me.

-You can travel with a tent, camping, and working with people on the road and build whatever life you find most enjoyable.
+You can travel with a tent, camping, and working with people on the road and build whatever life you find most enjoyable and aligned with what you are trying to achieve.

 As for traveling, I travel a little by air and mostly by public transport.
-I camp when I can, which is at least a week every three months, and I try to sleep on the balcony if I have one.
+I camp when I can, which is at least a week every three months.
 I go to restaurants or cook, I travel light (so I don’t have a tent) and I use Airbnb or Booking.com for accommodation.
 Sleeping in nature and picking my food from nature sound thrilling, but it’s just not where I am in life right now.
-Finally, as for making money online – it’s not hard, but it does take a lot of time and patience.
+Finally, as for making money online, it’s not hard, but it does take a lot of time and patience.

 Market yourself – monetary nomad tips

-You need to hone your skills and market yourself.
-Once you do all of that, you’ll get paid.
-As for the “karmic” side – once you get yourself going with a steady pace, and you accumulate knowledge and experience – give nomad tips to other aspiring nomads that are still at the beginning of their journey,
+You need to hone your skills and market yourself, distribution is a core pillar of doing business successfully, and attention is scarce.
+Once you do all of that, you’ll get paid at scale.
+As for the “karmic” side – once you get yourself going with a steady pace, and you accumulate knowledge and experience, try to give knowledge and help those who are beginning of their journey, regardless of it being nomadic or not.
+Starting and running a business is hard, it is a club of people who want to do something different, to chart a new path, let’s help each other.

 Traveling before a major life change